Survivorship Shakespeare

 – Coriolanus

-Kentucky Shakespeare facilitates various annual residencies and theatre arts programs with community groups including Down Syndrome of Louisville, Dreams with Wings, and LaNita Rocknettes School of Dance, among others.
+Kentucky Shakespeare facilitates various annual residencies and theatre arts programs with community groups including Down Syndrome of Louisville, Home of the Innocents, Kaleidoscope, and LaNita Rocknettes School of Dance, among others.